OutlawGamesStudio/c-sharp-style-guide/README.markdown

 ## Spacing

-Spacing is especially important in raywenderlich.com code, as code needs to be easily readable as part of the tutorial.
+Spacing is especially important in all code, as code needs to be easily readable.

 ### Indentation

 Indentation should be done using **spaces** — never tabs.
+You may use tabs if the IDE will replace it with the appropriate number of spaces.

 #### Blocks